Currents on cusped hyperbolic surfaces and denseness property: Proof of denseness property of rational subset currents

 Let $\gS$ be a cusped hyperbolic surface.
 Since our strategy for the proof of the denseness property of rational subset currents is the same as in the case of geodesic currents, we only present a sketch of the proof in this section.
 We introduce the notion of an appropriate set of round-paths and the subset cylinder with respect to it, which plays the same role as a round-path and the cylinder with respect to it.

-For simplicity, we assume that $\gS$ has no boundary.
 We use the setting in the beginning of Section \ref{sec:proof dense gc}, which we used in order to define the notion of round-paths.
 Take the fundamental domain $\F$, the set $\mathrm{Side}(\F)$ of side-pairing transformations of $\F$ and the Cayley graph $\Cay(G)$ of $G$ with respect to the basis $\mathrm{Side}(\F)$ in the same manner as in Section \ref{sec:proof dense gc}.
 We also take some horocycle parameter $\lambda$ and some radius $r\in \NN$.

 \begin{definition}[Weak convex hull, set of round-paths and subset cylinder] For $S\in \H (\partial \HH)$, we define the \ti{weak convex hull} $WCH(S)$ of $S$ to be the union of all geodesic lines connecting two points of $S$.